SENIOR SOFTWARE ARCHITECT, SOFTWARE DEVELOPER, SDK TSAR

 - Participated in patent reviews to ensure that the company technology does not infringe specific patents.

-- Participated in creating the new portable API for the SDK.
-Ported the existing BitDefender SDK to Linux/Unix, including x86_64 build.
+- Participated in creating the new portable SDKs.
+Ported the existing BitDefender SDKs to Linux/Unix, including x86_64 build.
 The goal was to keep the code portable between platforms, including future platforms.

 Senior Unix Software Developer at Kaspersky Lab Customized Solutions, San Jose, CA